dalitun/applications/blueprint-autoscaling/README-EN.md

 ##### Start the stack

-Before starting the stack, open port 30000 for your instances can communicate with MyCloudManager, typing the following command.
+Before starting the stack, open port 30000 in MycloudManager security groupe for your instances can communicate with MyCloudManager, typing the following command.

  ~~~bash
  $ nova secgroup-add-rule SECURITY_GROUP_MCM tcp 30000 30000 cid_net_autoscaling